hmz-rhl/game-of-life-C/README.md

 This is a C programmed software which simulates the game of life.

 ## Requirements
-this software use the ncurses library, so it is need to be previously installed by typing :
+this software use the ncurses library, so you need to install it, type :
 ```
 sudo apt install libncurses5-dev libncurses5
 ```